What is a Cash Flow Statement: Everything You Need to Know

 The Direct Method

-The direct method simply lists all of the cash inflows and outflows of a company during a specific period.
+Most ecommerce businesses use the direct method which simply lists all the cash inflows and outflows during a specific period.
 Cash from customers, payroll, loans, investments, utilities, and supplier payments are all noted line by line in a direct cash flow statement.
 For businesses managing their books on a cash basis method, the cash flow statement and the profit and loss statement will look the same.

 The Indirect Method